Austria–Hungary football rivalry: Kit history

 Austria used to play in similar colours to those of the Germany national football team; white jerseys, black shorts, black socks (the Germans wear white ones).
 In order to distinguish themselves, in 2004 coach Hans Krankl switched to their former away shirts, which have the same colour scheme as Austria's flag, red-white-red.
 To further distinguish themselves from Germany, the Austrians had used an all-black away kit, but as of 2010, the white shirt and black shorts is used as the away kit.
-During the 1934 FIFA World Cup match against Germany, the Austrians borrowed a set of light blue tops belonging to SC Napoli for the match, as both teams had white shirts and black shorts.

 Hungary's traditional home colours are cherry red shirts, white shorts and green socks (representing the Hungarian flag).
 However, the team sometimes wears all white kit even at home.
 The coat of arms are worn on the left side of the shirt, where the human heart can be found.
-When the Hungarian players listen to the national anthem of Hungary, Himnusz, they put their arms on to their chest.
-The national anthem is considered beautiful by Hungarians but many football fans criticize it because of its melancholy which can have an effect on the players.
 The actual coat of arms could have always been found on the shirt of the national team in contrast with many other national teams which wear the logo of the football federation.
-Adidas is currently and has been the main designer of the Hungary kits.